 Luxury Glamping In Texas

-From luxury linens, gorgeous decor, king-sized beds, modern amenities, clawfoot tubs, it’s better than a home away from home!
+It’s better than a home away from home with luxury linens, gorgeous decor, king-sized beds, modern amenities, and clawfoot tubs!
 Below are luxury glamping sites in Texas.

 Adult-only property.
 Plus, no pets.
-I wanted to get that out right away because I know plenty of people who love for their pets to come along.
+I wanted to get that out immediately because I know plenty of people who love for their pets to come along.
 There are two stunning styles of glamping here – both with modern amenities.
-I have not been here, but after seeing it all, I’m hoping to at least get to check them out next time I’m in the Texas Hill Country.
+I have not been here, but after seeing it all, I hope to check them out next time I’m in the Texas Hill Country.

 So, you have to decide if you want everything to yourself or most everything, but you’ll share common areas with other glampers.
-Take a look at Yurtopia Remote Hilltop Glamping and decide for yourself.
-Plus, Wimberley is a quaint town that you’ll fall in love with over and over again.
+Take a look at The Yurtopian and decide for yourself.
+Plus, Wimberley is a quaint town that you’ll fall in love with repeatedly.
 It’s a good thing because there are more glamping sites there.
 See below.

 Collective Hill Country, Wimberley

-At Collective Hill Country, the outdoor space is what’s so luxurious, being on top of a ridge overlooking the scenic Texas Hill Country.
+At Collective Hill Country, the outdoor space is luxurious, on top of a ridge overlooking the scenic Texas Hill Country.
 Oh, but don’t worry, their resort is high-tech, and the tents are very luxurious with gorgeous decor.
 Oh my goodness, you can have breakfast sent to you here.